-Within E&S, the view of teaching, scholarship/research, and service should be interrelated in a Teacher---Scholar Model.
-The Teacher---Scholar Model herein means:
+Within E&S, the view of teaching, scholarship/research, and service should be interrelated in a Teacher-Scholar Model.
+The Teacher-Scholar Model herein means:

 - 1. Faculty members use the scholarship of teaching, i.e., the results of pedagogical research in the development, delivery, and assessment of courses; - 2.
-Faculty members should select research and service that are complementary to each other and to the courses that the faculty memberteaches; - 3.
+Faculty members should select research and service that are complementary to each other and to the courses that the faculty member teaches; - 3.
 Faculty members treat the results of teaching activities in a scholarly fashion, i.e., reflect on the success and shortcomings of teaching activities and adjust accordingly and, where possible, conduct research on pedagogical issues followed by publication of the results of that research.

-Furthermore, specific activities within teaching, scholarship/research, and service should be appropriate to UDM's status as a Master's Comprehensive University, i.e., primarily undergraduate with graduate programs in some areas.
+Furthermore, specific activities within teaching, scholarship/research, and service should be appropriate to Detroit Mercy's status as a primarily undergraduate institution with graduate programs in some areas.
 Teaching will include undergraduate classes and graduate courses (as appropriate), research should include students where appropriate, and service will likely include work on committees, advising students and student organizations.

-This document includes a section titled "Probationary Review and Process" which serves as guide for faculty on probationary status and explains the review process leading to a faculty member applying for tenure.
+This document includes a section titled "Probationary Process and Review" which serves as guide for faculty on probationary status and explains the review process leading to a faculty member applying for tenure.
 This is followed by two sections describing tenure and promotion best practices relating to teaching and research.
-Part I of this document ends with a section titled "Links" that directs the reader to webpages that are relevant to the tenure and promotion process at UDM.
+Part I of this document ends with a section titled "Links" that directs the reader to webpages that are relevant to the tenure and promotion process at Detroit Mercy.